theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 ## Recommendations 🙌

-> This `.tsbuildinfo` file is used to figure out the smallest set of files that might to be re-checked/re-emitted since it last ran.
+> This `.tsbuildinfo` file is used to figure out the smallest set of files that might be re-checked/re-emitted since it last ran.
 >
 > - **[TypeScript Team](https://github.com/microsoft/TypeScript/wiki/Performance#incremental-project-emit)**